neuronsimulator/nrn/README.md

 **If you are using autotools, we highly recommend switching to CMake.**

-For detailed installation instructions see [INSTALL file](INSTALL.md) file.
+For detailed installation instructions see [docs/install/install instructions.md](docs/install/install_instructions.md) file.

 ## Documentation